bitmarck-service/base32check/docs/index.md

+# About

-This project provides sample implementations of the Base32 data encoding as specified in [RFC 4648, section 6](https://tools.ietf.org/html/rfc4648#section-6), and a corresponding checksum algorithm, called _Base32Check1_, in various programming languages.
+This project provides open source implementations of the Base32 data encoding as specified in [RFC 4648, section 6](https://tools.ietf.org/html/rfc4648#section-6), and a corresponding checksum algorithm, called _Base32Check1_, in various programming languages.